wagtail/rfcs/text/078-adopt-stimulus-js.md

 - https://www.sourlemon.co.za/blog/rails-typescript-and-stimulus/
 - The next Stimulus release should solve the most common case using generics, see https://github.com/hotwired/stimulus/pull/540/files & https://github.com/hotwired/stimulus/pull/529
 - There was an approach in development (early 2021) but that contributor is no longer involved, their approach can be seen here https://twitter.com/sstephenson/status/1370038892955635716 - we could adopt this code as a mixin if we feel this is a critical issue.

+### API for a controller definition as an object

+- Proposed approach is a simple object with a special key `STATIC` which contains any values that are to be the static variables.
+The naming of this can be changed.
+- An alternative approach is to try to be smart about the object and look at any non-function and assume it is static (however, technically functions can be static but not really used by Stimulus).
+- Another approach is to prefix with `_` or `$` to indicate that it is static but this may create more friction to using the object syntax.
+- This is something we would like to not have to change, so careful thought is needed.
+- **Resolution** We will go with this for now but not initially document this so we have a chance to get feedback.

+### Dispatched event names

+- Stimulus has a convenience method on Controllers `this.dispatch` which will automatically prefix the controller's identifier to the event.
+So that `this.dispatch('next', { detail: {someDetail: true}})` on the controller with identifier `w-tabs` will dispatch an event with the name `w-tabs:next`.
+- Wagtail has started adopting the convention that events should be prefixed with the name `wagtail:`, but this is not related to the RFC and will not be addressed or adopted consistently yet.
+- **Resolution**We will adopt the Stimulus convention so that events will be named based on the Identifier.

+### Prefix for identifiers

+- Current implementation is `w-` which aligns with newer classes (Tailwind utility) and component classes (e.g. `w-dialog`), so have just aligned with this.
+- However, it may look confusing at first glance when you see `class="w-tabs"` and `data-controller="w-tabs"`.
+- The current documentation advises that classes are for styles and the data attributes are for JS behaviour - https://docs.wagtail.org/en/latest/contributing/ui_guidelines.html#html-guidelines
+- **Resolution** We will use the `w-` prefix on Controller identifiers.

 ### Storybook compatibility